manuelgilm/mlflow_for_ml_dev/README.md

 # MLflow for Machine Learning Development

-This repository is part of the playlist on Youtube named: MLflow for Machine Learning Development (yet to be created)
+This repository is part of the playlist on Youtube named: [MLflow for Machine Learning Development (new)](https://www.youtube.com/playlist?list=PLQqR_3C2fhUUOmaeowgv4WquvH515zVmo)

 # Notebooks